dllaira/HCIU-urbanization-metric/README.md

 ## Citation
 If you use any of this code in your experiments, please make sure to cite the following publication:

-Dell'Aira, F., and Meier, C. I. (submitted).
+Dell'Aira, F., and Meier, C. I. (2024).
 Beyond Total Impervious Area:
 A New Lumped Descriptor of Basin-Wide Hydrologic Connectivity for Characterizing Urbanizing Watersheds.
-Submitted to: Hydrol.
+Hydrol.
 Earth Syst.
 Sci.

 ## License
 [Apache 2.0](https://github.com/dllaira/HCIU-urbanization-metric/blob/main/LICENSE)